bitweed/frontend-challenge/README.md

 # Coding Challenge

 Hello, my friend.
-Congratulations you have passed a short voice call interview.
+Congratulations you have passed the first interview.
 This is a short challenge for you to resolve.
 We encourage you to use the Internet to complete this challenge because it's quite hard and very domain-specific.
 If you finish.
 Push the code to GitHub, and contact us over the hiring platform or [email](bitweed@volare.finance).
 If you meet any problem you can not resolve, I'd like to help in the email too.

 We are a blockchain startup.
 We are building a decentralized platform for the financial industry.
 So I want to test your skills in accepting new knowledge and see if you can resolve these challenges.